hu-macsy/simexpal/docs/quick_start.rst

 Evaluating Results
 ------------------

 After experiments have been run, simexpal can assist with locating and collecting output data.
-To do this, simexpal can be imported as a Python package.
+For this purpose, simexpal can be imported as a Python package.
 As simexpal is output format and algorithm agnostic, you need to provide functionality to parse output files and evaluate results.
 Parsing output files can usually be greatly simplified by using standardized formats and appropriate libraries.

 The example below (i.e., ``eval.py`` from ``examples/sorting/``)
 demonstrates this concept.
 It uses the simexpal Python package